 The resolution processes are conducted by licensed Insolvency Professionals (IPs).
 IPs have at least ten years of experience as chartered accountants, company secretaries, cost accountants, lawyers or in management.
 He has to clear the Limited Insolvency Examination also.
 A Person can also become IP by passing the National Insolvency Examination.

 - NCLT appoints an interim IP upon confirmation by IBBI within 14 days of acceptance of application.
 An interim IP holds office for 30 days only.

 - He takes control of the debtor’s assets and company’s operations, collects financial information of the debtor from information utilities.
 He constitutes the creditors’ committee.
-All financial creditors are part of creditors ‘ committee, barring the ones who are related party of corporate debtor.
+All financial creditors are part of the creditors ‘ committee, barring the ones who are related party of the corporate debtor.
 Operational creditors should also be part of the committee but without voting rights but their aggregate dues have to be at least ten per cent of the total dues.

 - The Code provides a hierarchy of priority to distribute assets during liquidation.
 Secured creditors will receive their entire outstanding amount rather than up to their collateral value.
 Unsecured creditors have priority over trade creditors and the government dues will be repaid after considering claims of unsecured creditors.

 - Promoters bidding for their own companies.
 To address the issue, the regulator amended the rules under the Code making it difficult for dubious promoters to take over the companies.

 - No wilful defaulter can take back the company now as they would be screened by the committee of creditors.
 The revised regulations made it mandatory for the resolution professional to ensure that the credit plan presented contains relevant details to assess the credibility of the resolution applicants, inclusive of promoters.